21-lessons/21-lessons.github.io/ch4-03-translations.md

 - 🇭🇺 [Chapter I, Chapter II, and Chapter III][hu-ebooks] is available in Hungarian thanks to [CoinCrumb].
 It's also available as a [PDF][hu-pdf] and as an [epub & mobi][hu-epubmobi].
 - 🇮🇳 [Lesson 1][01-hindi] is available in Hindi thanks to [Badger]
 - 🇫🇷 [The title][fr-title] is available in French thanks to [Acid Lord][soulexporter]
+- 🇸🇦 [Chapter I, Chapter II, and Chapter III][ar-all] is available in Arabic thanks to [BTCTranslator].

 <!-- Translations -->
 [es-philosophy]: https://medium.com/@dergigi/ense%C3%B1anzas-filos%C3%B3ficas-de-bitcoin-8ae1357357f9